Nursing Admissions

 • High school chemistry courses may only be used in the absence of a college level chemistry course.

 • If the student has completed a college level chemistry at any time after high school, the college level chemistry grade will be used for review.
-IF this grade is below a "C", the student must repeat the course PRIOR to applying to the nursing program.
+IF this grade is below a "C", the student must repeat the course PRIOR to applying to the nursing program

 English/Reading - Applicants must be eligible to register for English-101 by the application deadline in order to be considered for admission.
-Eligibility may be established by any one of the following:

-• Having earned a C or better in a college level English course at CCAC or another accredited college or university;
+• Having earned a "C" or better in a college level English course at CCAC or another accredited college or university;

-• SAT/ ACT* reading scores of 510/21, respectively AND having achieved the requisite score on CCAC s writing placement test;
+• SAT/ ACT* reading scores of 510/21, respectively AND having achieved the requisite score on CCAC's writing placement test;

 • Having completed all prescribed developmental English and Reading coursework with a grade or "C" or better.
 This includes ESL reading, writing and grammar;